tegola-hubs/tegola-hubs.github.com/tegola-history.md

 delivering speeds that are well above the best domestic speeds that are available in the UK.

 Then there were a number of happy coincidences.
-First, Janet started to modify its policies to give Universities more freedom in what they could do with their Internet connections;  second UHI said that it would be willing to obtain extra backhaul for us on a permanent basis;
-and third Sabhal Mòr Ostaig, which had always been very supportive and helpful, gave us a "wall" on which we could mount antennae.
-The catch was that we would have to reimburse UHI for what they were paying for the increased bandwidth, and in that part of the world, bandwidth is not cheap.
-Fortunately [Marine Harvest], a company with at least two stations in the general Tegola/Hebnet region stepped in to subsidise the added capacity.
+First, JANET started to modify its policies to give Universities more freedom in what they could do with their Internet connections; second UHI said that it would be willing to provide backhaul for us on a permanent basis; and third Sabhal Mòr Ostaig, which had always been very supportive and helpful, gave us a “wall” on which we could mount antennae.
+The catch was that we would have to pay UHI for backhaul bandwidth; in that part of the world, bandwidth is not cheap, and [State Aid] rules mean that the University cannot provide a cheap connection which would undermine any future commercial providers.
+Fortunately Marine Harvest, a company with at least two stations in the general Tegola/HebNet region stepped in as a commercial customer of HebNet which means that the cost can be afforded.
 This is an ideal example of industry-community
 collaboration: each side needs the other.
-We are now combining the Tegola and Hebnet networks, together with South Knoydart so that we can use all our connections to the Internet for both speed and reliability.
+We are now combining the Tegola and HebNet networks, together with South Knoydart so that we can use all our connections to the Internet for both speed and reliability.

 So that's the Tegola story to date.
 As described on our [home page] we are helping, directly or indirectly, quite a large number of community